hjiang895/Six-Degrees-of-Separation/README.md

 public void mostPopular()
 ```

-In the method, create a `HashMap` that maps from actors (a `String`) to a count of how many times they were visited on a random walk (an `Integer`).
+In the method, create a `HashMap` variable that will map from actors (a `String`) to a count of how many times they were visited on a random walk (an `Integer`).
 Then take 1000 random walks using the method I have provided.
 For each walk, randomly select a key from the `people` instance variable, and start at that actor.
 Then randomly select a path length between 1 and 100.
 Carry out that random walk using the provided method.
 After each random walk, add to your current tally for each actor in your `HashMap` variable.
 After 1000 walks, print out the top 5 most visited actors.

 ### Task 3: Breadth-first search (`findShortestPath()`)
 You will be writing code for breadth-first search to try to connect any two actors in the graph on a shortest path.
 I have provided skeleton code and very detailed comments in the `SixDegrees.java` file.
 I've also demonstrated how to do breadth-first search in class and in example code.
 Have fun!